MicrosoftDocs/azure-docs/articles/private-5g-core/reinstall-packet-core.md

 1. Depending on your authentication method when signing in to the [distributed tracing](distributed-tracing.md) and [packet core dashboards](packet-core-dashboards.md):

-    - If you use Microsoft Entra ID, check if you can access distributed tracing and packet core dashboards using Microsoft Entra ID.
+    - If you use Microsoft Entra ID, check that you can access distributed tracing and packet core dashboards using Microsoft Entra ID.
 If you cannot access either of these, [reapply the Secret Object for distributed tracing and the packet core dashboards](enable-azure-active-directory.md#apply-kubernetes-secret-objects).
     - If you use local usernames and passwords, follow [Access the distributed tracing web GUI](distributed-tracing.md#access-the-distributed-tracing-web-gui) and [Access the packet core dashboards](packet-core-dashboards.md#access-the-packet-core-dashboards) to restore access to your local monitoring tools.

 1. If you backed up any packet core dashboards, follow [Importing a dashboard](https://grafana.com/docs/grafana/v6.1/reference/export_import/#importing-a-dashboard) in the Grafana documentation to restore them.